-In his acceptance speech when he won a BAFTA for Best Actor on 21 February 2010, Colin Firth revealed that he had been on the point of turning down the part and had the email to director Tom Ford in his outbox, waiting to be sent.
-Then a man arrived to repair his refrigerator and Firth reconsidered.
-He thanked "the fridge guy" in his speech.
+On February 21, 2010, when he won a BAFTA for Best Actor, Colin Firth's list of people to thank included the man who repaired his refrigerator.
+Firth explained that he'd decided to turn down the part, and had an email to director Tom Ford in his outbox, waiting to be sent.
+Then a man arrived to repair his refrigerator, and Firth reconsidered.

 In the original novel, George is only known by his first name.
-The original screenplay gives him a full name: George Carlyle Falconer.
-"Carlyle" is also director Tom Ford's middle name while "Falconer" is both the surname of Ford's first lover - illustrator Ian Falconer - and the name of a brand of sunglasses Ford's company makes.
+The original screenplay gives him a full name, George Carlyle Falconer.
+Carlyle director Tom Ford's middle name.
+Falcone is the surname of Ford's first lover, illustrator Ian Falconer, and the name of a brand of sunglasses Ford's company makes.

-During the DVD commentary, Tom Ford says that when Jennifer (the little neighbor girl) speaks to George in the bank, some of what she says is based on Ford's own childhood.
-For instance, she has a pet scorpion because Ford and his sister also had a pet scorpion when they were little; her older brother is named "Tom" because Ford's own first name is Tom; she speaks of her brother Tom giving her hair treatments with eggs because that was something Ford did for his own sister many times; and she obliviously says that her brother Tom is "light in his loafers" (a slightly derogatory euphemism for being gay) because Ford is himself gay.
+IN the DVD commentary, Tom Ford says that when Jennifer speaks to George in the bank, some of what she says is based on Ford's own childhood.
+She has a pet scorpion because Ford and his sister had a pet scorpion when they were little.
+Her older brother is named "Tom" because Ford's first name is Tom.
+She speaks of her brother Tom giving her hair treatments with eggs because that was something Ford did for his own sister many times.
+She obliviously says that her brother Tom is "light in his loafers" (a slightly derogatory euphemism for being gay) because Ford is gay.

-Colin Firth's character George mentions in a conversation with Nicholas Hoult that he once took mescaline and ended up shaving off one of his eyebrows.
-This actually happened to director Tom Ford; he was taking the drug with Stephen Spender when he went home, looked in the mirror and "thought it was taking over [his] face".
+Colin Firth's character mentions in a conversation with Nicholas Hoult that he once took mescaline and ended up shaving off one of his eyebrows.
+That actually happened to director Tom Ford.
+He was taking the drug with Stephen Spender when he went home, looked in the mirror, and "thought it was taking over my face".

-George's pistol is a Webley revolver, which was a standard firearm issued to British and Commonwealth troops for three-quarters of a century, from 1887 to 1963 (the year after the movie takes place).
-Firing the .455 caliber Webley cartridge, it was one of the most powerful handguns ever made.
+George's pistol is a Webley revolver, a standard firearm issued to British and Commonwealth troops from 1887 to 1963.
+It fired the .455 caliber Webley cartridge, making it one of the most powerful handguns ever made.